Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 In this new post-Covid era, priorities have changed – particularly where the professional world is concerned.
 For many, hybrid working has become the new normal; a reality that interlaces career and home life, creating its own set of complications.

 Will “hotelification” – a trend that sees residential, retail and office spaces repositioned as more luxe versions of themselves – draw employees back to the office?
 It’s a question employers have been pondering more and more of late.
-While its success rate still remains to be seen, it certainly makes for beautiful spaces, and the newly refurbished offices of MJF Interiors on Pembroke Road, in central Dublin, is a prime example.
+While its success rate still remains to be seen, it certainly makes for beautiful spaces, and the newly refurbished offices of MJF Interiors on Pembroke Road, in central Dublin, are a prime example.

 Luca Architecture, the firm behind the building’s tasteful and exquisite makeover, doesn’t see it as “hotelification” so much as “homeification”.
 “People who have been working from home want to come into working spaces that feel comfortable, informal and less like traditional offices,” says architect Catherine Crowe, co-founder of Luca Architects.
 “This is reflected in everything from the lighting to the furniture, to the way working and meeting spaces are set up and used.
 It makes for a much more humane and holistic working environment and also presents some really interesting opportunities for office design now.”